-IEEE 802 wireless technologies are designed not to cause interference with other users in bands where they operate.
-Our standards development process takes aim not just at regulatory minimum requirements for interference mitigation, but to be actively working on better co-existence mechanisms.
+IEEE 802 wireless technologies are designed not to cause any harmful interference with other incumbent users in bands where they operate.
+Our standards development process meets regulatory minimum requirements for interference mitigation and exceeds minimum requirements by actively working on robust co-existence mechanisms.
 Indeed, IEEE 802 is at the forefront of ensuring that a ubiquitous, wireless technological infrastructure can be shared by many technologies and actors.
-The technologies developed in the IEEE 802 group have not just implemented existing regulations, but enabled regulations to change in ways that opened up more opportunities for social and economic welfare.
+The technologies developed in IEEE 802 have fully implemented existing regulations, and have enabled regulations to change in ways that opened up more opportunities for social and economic welfare.

-IEEE 802.19 Wireless Coexistence Working Group (WG) has previously completed work in sub-1GHz and for automotive use scenarios, as well as for individual standards amendments developed in the IEEE 802.11 and .15 Working Groups.
+The IEEE 802.19 Wireless Coexistence Working Group completed work in sub-1GHz and for automotive use scenarios, as well as for individual standards amendments developed in the IEEE 802.11 and .15 Working Groups.
 Additional work is undertaken within the Working Groups, such as the Co-existence Standing Committee of IEEE 802.11 which follows co-existence studies at the ISO and ETSI levels.

-UWB operates with very low risk of causing interference to other services, due to the extremely low transmit power levels, low activity factors, and other technical characteristics, which support high spectral reuse factors and effective sharing on the spectrum.
+IEEE 802.15 operates with very low risk of causing interference to other services, due to the extremely low transmit power levels, low activity factors, and other technical characteristics, which support high spectral reuse factors and effective sharing on the spectrum.
 IEEE 802.11 technologies make use of back-off mechanisms to ensure that a channel is clear before attempting transmission.

-The increasing demands for wireless spectrum should also be met by introducing flexibility into the use of lightly used spectrum.
+The increasing demands for wireless spectrum is facilitated by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic basis (i.e., only used in certain specific locations) or temporally.

+As additional spectrum and bands are identified for new and expanded uses, IEEE 802 will continue (its tireless efforts) to enable robust coexistence and sharing with incumbent users.

 A solid vision for social and economic development through flexible spectrum management

-License-exempt wireless technologies are and will continue to benefit humanity profoundly in the years to come.
-In heavily regulated environments such as spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximum amount of flexibility for those users and entities.
+Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
+In heavily regulated environment of spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximal amount of flexibility for those users and entities.
+The IEEE 802 wireless community provide the basic elements of one such eco-system, and we welcome others to contribute to and use our results.

-For more comprehensive information on specific use-cases and applications of IEEE 802 wireless technologies in the field, many industry consortia and business organisations exist that develop and describe deployment scenarios.
-Depending on your interest, you may wish to seek further information on IEEE 802 wireless technologies by consulting either of the following organisations:
+How can I find more information?
+For more comprehensive information on specific use-cases and applications of IEEE 802 wireless technologies in the field, many industry consortia and business organisations exist that develop and describe deployment scenarios: